tsandefer/dsi_capstone_2/README.md

 ![](images/pmi_funct.png)

-## Learning a word from its context
+## Learning a Word from its Context
 ```"Tell me who your friends are, and I'll tell you who you are"```

 Doc2Vec is a neural network model that strives to learn how to best encode words, and documents, into vectors that represent their contextual orientation, based on what it learned in training.